inkstitch/inkstitch/_docs/001-004-workflow.md

 When basing a design off an existing picture or graphic, load it into Inkscape in its own layer.
 Some graphics are amenable to Inkscape's [auto-tracing feature](https://inkscape.org/en/doc/tutorials/tracing/tutorial-tracing.html) (`Path > Trace Bitmap` or `Shift+Alt+B`), especially if you simplify the image in a graphic editor first (e.g. with [GIMP](https://www.gimp.org/)).

-**Tipp:** If you have Linux and need to vectorize a stroke, you could make use of an other Inkscape plugin, which aims to do [centerline tracing](https://github.com/fablabnbg/inkscape-centerline-trace).
+**Tip:** If you have Linux and need to vectorize a stroke, you could make use of an other Inkscape plugin, which aims to do [centerline tracing](https://github.com/fablabnbg/inkscape-centerline-trace).
 For embroidery purposes it might only apply to simple shapes.
 {: .notice--info }

 After tracing, clean up the vector shapes, using `Path > Simplify` (`Ctrl+L`) and deleting nodes by hand when possible.
 The goal is to use as few Bezier curves as reasonably possible to represent the image.

 When the image is needed to be traced by hand, use the freehand drawing tool.
 This tool creates paths with a lot of Bezier nodes, so again, simplify the curves as much as possible.

-**Tipp:** Working with an existing SVG image can save a ton of time, so consider using Google image search with the filter set to SVG.
+**Tip:** Working with an existing SVG image can save a ton of time, so consider using Google image search with the filter set to SVG.
 {: .notice--info }

 For **text**, choose a font carefully.
 It's quite hard to make satin look good when it's 1mm wide or narrower.
 Sans-serif fonts tend to be the easiest.
 For text smaller than 4mm tall, you'll have a very difficult time making lowercase letters look good, so consider block-caps.
 Cursive/script fonts can work well, but it's not going to be as easy as you think.